meiji163/meiji163.github.io/content/post/conformal-rigidity.md

 \frac{d}{dt}f_t(x) &= v(f_t(x))\end{aligned}$$

 for every \\(x\\).
 The point \\(x\\) is "flowing down the river" determined by the vector field (for this reason I've heard the [Lie derivative](https://en.wikipedia.org/wiki/Lie_derivative) called the "fisherman's derivative"!)
-Therefore if we can transfer the problem of characterizing conformal maps into one about vector fields and differential equations.
+The idea is to transfer the problem of characterizing conformal maps into  a problem about vector fields and differential equations.
 This tactic can be applied in many other problems!

 **Lemma**